Skip to Main Content

 Electronic Access to Cases

 A great deal of Australian federal case law is available electronically.
-The open source web site, Australian Legal Information Institute (AUSTLII) has High Court decisions since 1903, Privy Council Appeals 1903-1980, Family Court of Australia decisions 1982 -, Full Court decisions 2008 -, and Federal Magistrates Court of Australia Family Law decisions 2000-2013.
+The open source web site, the Australian Legal Information Institute (AustLII) has High Court decisions since 1903, Privy Council Appeals 1903-1980, Family Court of Australia decisions 1982 -, Full Court decisions 2008 -, and Federal Magistrates Court of Australia Family Law decisions 2000-2013.
 It also contains Federal Court decisions 1977 -, and Full Court decisions 2002 -, as well as Federal Magistrates Court of Australia (Federal Circuit Court of Australia 2013 -) 2000 - 2013.

-AUSTLII also has a great deal of state and territorial case law.
+AustLII also has a great deal of state and territorial case law.
 (Supreme Court of New South Wales, 1993 -; Tasmanian Supreme Court, 1985 -;Victorian Supreme Court, 1994 -, and Supreme Court of Victoria Court of Appeal, 1998 -Western Australia Supreme Court, 1996 -; South Australian Supreme Court, 1989 -; Northern Territory Supreme Court, 1986 -; Australian Capital Territory Supreme Court, 1986 -, and ACT Supreme Court of Appeal, 1986 -; Supreme Court of Queensland, 1994 -., and Supreme Court of Queensland - Court of Appeal, 1992 -).

-WestlawNext has the Commonwealth Law Reports, which contains High Court of Australia decisions, 1903 -, as well as a separate file of reported High Court decisions.
-WeslawNext also has the Federal Law Reports, 1956 -, which contains decisions of the Federal Court, Family Court, and state and territorial courts exercising federal jurisdiction.
-WestlawNext also has the Federal Court Reports, reporting Federal Court decisions, 1984 -.
-It also has South Australian state reports.
+Westlaw has the Commonwealth Law Reports, which contains High Court of Australia decisions, 1903 -, as well as a separate file of reported High Court decisions.
+West also has the Federal Law Reports, 1956 -, which contains decisions of the Federal Court, Family Court, and state and territorial courts exercising federal jurisdiction, the Federal Court Reports, reporting Federal Court decisions, 1984 -, and the South Australian state reports.

-Lexis.Com (accessible through the Research Tab in Lexis Advance) has the Australian Law Reports, which contains all High Court decisions as well as those of some lesser federal courts and state/territorial courts exercising federal jurisdiction, 1973 -.It also includes law reports of several states/territories (Australian Capitol Territory, New South Wales, Northern Territory, Tasmania, and Victoria), and several topical reporters.
+Lexis+ has the Australian Law Reports, which contains all High Court decisions as well as those of some lesser federal courts and state/territorial courts exercising federal jurisdiction, 1973 -.
+It also includes law reports of several states/territories (Australian Capitol Territory, New South Wales, Northern Territory, Tasmania, and Victoria), and several topical reporters.

 Several significant databases of state reports are available in LLMC Digital, including The State Reports of New South Wales, 1901-1970, Victorian Reports 1875-1944, and Western Australian Law Reports, 1899-1959.